AJBBB/vB-mTurk-Scraper/Windows-Version-1.1/README.txt

 This is perfect for when you wake up!
 Run it on the hits thread of any vBulletin mTurk forum you like, and you get an html file full of all the hits you missed.
 (Note: It will include duplicates if people post and then quote the hits)

 This has only been tested on Mturkforum.com and Turkernation.com - Any vBulletin forum that allows you to read posts without being logged in should work.

+Note To Windows Users: Windows versions will be updated less frequently than the vB-mTurk-Scraper.py file.

 MIT Licensed